 General Planting Information

-In most years, planting should be done in winter or early spring.
-Planting in late February or March is suggested because the plants can be well rooted and established before hot weather.
+Planting should be done in winter or early spring.
+Late February or March planting is suggested because the plants can be well rooted and established before hot weather.
 Good results can also be achieved by planting during summer when soil moisture is sufficient for warm season species.
 Take special care to keep the soil moist for germination and seedling development.
 Avoid planting during the dry season; instead, plant when the risk of loss by sandblasting, moisture stress and erosion are lowest.

 Maintain planted areas by reestablishing plants where plants die and by correcting problems with such things as surface mulch, sand-trapping devices and access walkways.